Sport in Estonia: Basketball

 Basketball is a notable sport in Estonia, and has often been called the "national sport of Estonia".
-Estonia national basketball team participated in 1936 Summer Olympics nad have appeared in EuroBasket six times.
+Estonia national basketball team participated in 1936 Summer Olympics and have appeared in EuroBasket eight times.
 They had twice finished EuroBasket on 5th place before Soviet occupation.
 Many Estonian players also represented and won medals with the Soviet team.
 After regaining independence, Estonia finished Eurobasket 6th in 1993.
 The domestic top-tier basketball championship is called the Korvpalli Meistriliiga.
 BC Kalev/Cramo has the best results in the recent years, while University of Tartu team has won the league a record 26 times.
 Estonian clubs also participate in European and regional competitions.
+Estonia will co-host the, EuroBasket in 2029 along with Greece, Slovenia and Spain marking the first time they have hosted the EuroBasket.